 At this point, the class moved to the dining room, where each person had their own tamale-making station:

 And away we rolled!
-One of the staff admired my tamales and declared them perfect:
+One of the staff admired my tamales and declared them perfect (not that I’m competitive or anything):

 Will I ever make tamales at home?
 I’d like to think so, although on a smaller scale, and probably without lard.
 I am also intrigued by the idea of sweet tamales, which Sylvia described to us, and which take significantly less preparation.
 Perhaps this will become a new holiday tradition for my family.